 Summary: The number is the ratio of the circumference of a circle to its diameter.
 The value of is approximately 3.14159265358979323846...The diameter of a circle is twice the radius.
 Given the diameter or radius of a circle, we can find the circumference.
 We can also find the diameter (and radius) of a circle given the circumference.
-The formulas for diameter and circumference of a circle are listed below.
+The formulas for diameter and circumference are listed below.
 We round to 3.14 in order to simplify our calculations.

 For additional help, watch the Circumference of a Circle video

 Circumference of a circle questions: Click once in an ANSWER BOX and type in your answer; then click ENTER.
 After you click ENTER, a message will appear in the RESULTS BOX to indicate whether your answer is correct or incorrect.
 To start over, click CLEAR.
 Use = 3.14 to calculate your answers.